Test prep · Oxbridge

 • How do offers work? +

 Most Oxbridge subjects make offers in the A*A*A or A*AA range at A-level, with subject-specific requirements.
-Cambridge Maths typically requires STEP grades alongside A-levels (e.g. A*A*A* + S,1 in STEPs 2 and 3).
+Cambridge Maths typically requires STEP grades alongside A-levels (for example A*A*A* with S,1 in STEPs 2 and 3).
 Some courses have additional pre-arrival requirements (specified summer reading lists).
 Offers are conditional on the student meeting the grade requirements in the August following.

 Related